remigerme/loustrini/README.md

 # Loustrini

-A Lustre model-checker using the H-Houdini invariant learning algorithm [1].
+A Lustre model-checker using the H-Houdini invariant learning algorithm.

 ## Installation